plone/guillotina/docs/source/developer/behavior.md

 ### Create and modify content with behaviors

-On the deserialization of the content you will need to pass on the POST/PATCH operation the behavior as a object on the JSON.
+For the deserialization of the content you will need to pass on the POST/PATCH operation the behavior as a object on the JSON.

 CREATE an ITEM with the expires : POST on parent: